Safe, secure income can help reduce stress.

-Baby boomers are afraid of more than not being able to retire comfortably.
+Baby Boomers are afraid of more than not being able to retire comfortably.
 They’re also afraid they won’t afford necessary health care or even make ends meet.
 And as if that’s not enough, they’re also worried that their kids (or grandkids) will be moving back home.
-How positive would you be if money concerns shared with your children could mean that grandchildren could be using up your important retirement income, it is happening more than any of us know.
+How positive would you be if money concerns shared with your children could mean that grandchildren could be using up your significant retirement income, it is happening more than any of us know.

 The poll indicates that 68% of Americans who are working or who have a spouse working are afraid there won’t be enough money for retirement.
-On top of concern over having sufficient retirement income there is health expense concerns.
+On top of concern over having sufficient retirement income, there are health expense concerns.
 Among those still working, fear of medical expense covered by Medicare as the baby boomer transfers from company-sponsored (or private) insurance coverage becomes a huge concern.
 63% fear they’ll run into medical bills that they won’t be able to pay.
-40% of the employed worry that either they or their spouse will have to tack on a second job just to meet everyday expenses.
+40% of the employed worry that either they or their spouse will have to tack on a second job to meet everyday expenses.

 And, of course, there are inflation concerns.
 The current rate of inflation hovers around 2.2% annually that seems reasonable until you realize the government (through the Consumer Price Index http://www.bls.gov/cpi/ ) does not include in that calculation rate is food or energy.
 (Under the Reagan Administration, food was omitted from the CPI and under the Clinton Administration energy was omitted.)
 So what is the real inflation rate, and should the baby boomers be worried.
 Yes!